 It is important to understand that FreeBSD is not like a Linux distribution.
 FreeBSD is an operating system made by developers who are also system administrators, at least it used to be like that, perhaps today to a lesser degree.
 In any case, you are supposed to understand how the system works.
 You cannot simply jump from something like Ubuntu, Fedora or OpenSUSE and then expect that you get the same experience on FreeBSD, you're not supposed to, and that is something that is very good.

 A Linux distribution is a collection of tools written by different groups of people, often with conflicting interests and priorities.

 FreeBSD is not like that.
 FreeBSD is a complete operating system produced by a team of people who are passionate about the work they do, there are no conflicting interests in the project.
 The people who maintain the kernel are also the people who maintain the C library, the

-I also highly recommend the book Absolute FreeBSD by Michael W. Lucas, who is a network/security engineer with lots of experience working with high-availability systems on FreeBSD.
+I also highly recommend the book Absolute FreeBSD by Michael W. Lucas, who is a system administrator and network/security engineer with lots of experience working with high-availability systems on FreeBSD.
 Michaels book gets into a lot of details about the FreeBSD operating system.
 It is well written and contains many relevant details.

 Michael W. Lucas, together with Allan Jude, has also written the FreeBSD Mastery: ZFS and FreeBSD Mastery: Advanced ZFS books for those interested in the ZFS filesystem running on FreeBSD.
-The second book is a follow-up to the first book, with more advances use cases.
+The second book is a follow-up to the first book, with more advanced use cases.
 Both books are invaluable.

 FreeBSD is an amazing operating system!